maxgmr/tlenix/README.md

 ### 8. Reboot and run!

-If you don't boot into GRUB with `tlenek` as an option, make sure that your USB stick is at the top of boot priority in your computer's BIOS settings.
+If you don't boot into GRUB with `tlenix` as an option, make sure that your USB stick is at the top of boot priority in your computer's BIOS settings.